Navigation is below the Ads.

 Help yourself : Just do stuff!

-It's also where you can find all the information on our Whitby Holiday Cottage restoration.
-Lastest ONE YEAR ON GUIDED TOUR VIDEO
+It's also where you can find all the information on our Whitby Holiday Cottage restoration, But for the very latest have a look at the Whitby Cottage Blog Posts.

 Philosophy of DIY: Doing stuff for yourself is self help of the most basic kind.
 Improving your own surroundings and life without reliance on others.
 It's akin to personal development of the mind and body, using: goal setting, visualisation, motivation and lateral and positive thinking as well as physical skills.
 Self help of this kind will give you lasting results and develop skills you can apply in other fields.... its easy just do stuff!